ChrstphrHll/npc_gen/students/Tilo Connak.md

 ---
+name: Tilo Connak
+race: Tiefling
+hair: curly auburn hair that's loose around the shoulders
+eyes: Sea Green
+skin: Olive
+ideal: Humane
+trait1: Gritty
+trait2: Modern
+trait: I pocket anything I see that might have some value.
+flaw: When faced with a choice between money and my friends, I usually choose the money.
+bond: The common folk must see me as a hero of the people.
 birthday:
   numeric: 5/26
   written: 26th of Iounent
-bond: The common folk must see me as a hero of the people.
-eyes: Hazel
-flaw: When faced with a choice between money and my friends, I usually choose the money.
-guild: Treskal
-hair: curly auburn hair that's loose around the shoulders
-ideal: Humane
-name: Tilo Connak
-organizations: []
-partyID: 17
-race: Tiefling
 relationships:
 - name: Leah Faelar
   type: partymate